next-ivanblanquez/beeva-poc-pygdf/README.md

   * PyGDF is still in beta phase, there ar not a release (will be released on september), so there is not a community to follow this project yet and is not simply to install.
   * PyGDF has not a complete examples and a good documentation of all features.
   * PyGDF only accept numerical data.
+  * PyGDF is not a tool for replace Pandas and improve performance.
-  * I think main benefic of GDF is to mantain dataset in GPU scope and work with other tools in this scope
+  * I think main benefit of GDF is to mantain dataset in GPU scope and work with other tools in this scope
-  * Next step shoul be a PoC using MapD,GDF and H2.io as indicatee in [this post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/).
+  * Next step shoul be a PoC using MapD,GDF and H2.io as indicatee in [this. post](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/).

 ### References
 * [A little bit introduction to Pandas](https://jarroba.com/pandas-python-ejemplos-parte-i-introduccion/)